rotbau/tap-install/README.md

 ### Install TAP

-1. After configuring your values.yaml install TAP `tanzu package install tap -p tap.tanzu.vmware.com -v $TAP_VERSION --values-file tap-light-values.yaml -n tap-install`
+1. After configuring your values.yaml install TAP `tanzu package install tap -p tap.tanzu.vmware.com -v $TAP_VERSION --values-file tap-full-values.yaml -n tap-install`
-2. Verify package install may take 5-10 minutes
+2. Verify package install may take 5-10 minutes.
+All should show Reconsile Succeded.
+Note you may see some temp error with packages so give it some time and see if it resolves
-`tanzu package installed get tap -n tap-install`
-3. Verify all necessary packages have been installed `tanzu package installed list -A`
+`tanzu package installed list --namespace tap-install`

 ### Update existing configuration